 Imaginate is a festival dedicated to performing arts, theatre and dance for young people and kids.
 It opens with Family Fringe, a weekend of free performances and arts activities at the National Museum of Scotland.

-Hogmanay is a three-day celebration made up of the Street Party, the Old Town Ceilidh, the Candlelit Concert, the Concert in the Gardens and fireworks every hour on the hour from 9pm.
-The Hogmanay festivities culminate with the Torchlight Procession up Calton Hill followed by the Midnight Moment (the bit everyone gets to see on TV).
+Hogmanay is a three-day celebration made up of the Street Party, Old Town Ceilidh, Candlelit Concert, Concert in the Gardens and fireworks every hour from 9pm.
+The festivities culminate with the Torchlight Procession up Calton Hill.

-Whether it's the city centre, next to Edinburgh Castle, or Princes Street, or on the outskirts of town, we have the right hotel for you.
-Flying in for a business trip and we've hotels next to Edinburgh Airport.
+Whether it's the Edinburgh city centre, next to Edinburgh Castle, or Princes Street, or the outskirts of town, we have the right hotel for you.
+Flying in on business and we've hotels next to Edinburgh Airport.
 And if you're looking for a family-friendly hotel for a weekend break we have those aswell.